 - Video views

-Experts warn that you shouldn’t place big asks in your ads if you’re reaching out to an audience that hasn’t interacted with your business before.
+Experts like Income Artist warn to get growth service cautiously, you shouldn’t place big asks in your ads if you’re reaching out to an audience that hasn’t interacted with your business before.

 Bottom of the funnel and upfront demands might annoy or subconsciously discourage potential customers from taking your ad seriously.